6DammK9/nai-anime-pure-negative-prompt/README.md

 - [ch04](ch04): *A (very dumb) batch script for multiple WebUI instances.*
 - [ch05](ch05): *Astolfo mix.
 Existing technology, original idea.*
 - [ch97](ch97): **Uncategorized contents.** Usually "not article".
-- [ch98](ch98): Backup from discord server because I think it is not safe to leave them there forever.
+- ch98: ~~Backup from discord server because I think it is not safe to leave them there forever.~~ **Removed.
+Merged / moved to different articles.**
 - [ch99](ch99): Old segments.
 I didn't expect this repo draws stars and some attention.
 The format is being unsuitable again.

 ## So where to start? ##